gdaless20/Engineering_4_Notebook/README.md

         print("Please input valid coordinates (remember format x,y)")  # if u suck, it lets you know
 ```

-Reflection
+### Reflection

 Using Try, you can input different coordinates and it allows you to try them, however you can use except with it so that when incorrect coordinates are used it stops the code and tells you to retry.
 This is convenient and fairly simple to use which makes it something you can use in mnay different code setups.
-The area formulas take your given coordinates and do the math of getting the triangle area for you, saving you time and braincells.
+The area formulas take your given coordinates and do the math of getting the triangle area for you.
+This will be helpful for our final project to calculate the area of where we want our platform to land.

 ## Landing Area pt 2